vuejs/vuepress/packages/docs/docs/config/README.md

 The key and value pair will be added to `<a>` tags that point to an external link.
 The default option will open external links in a new window.

-### markdown.toc

-- Type: `Object`

-This attribute will control the behaviour of `[[TOC]]`.
-It contains the following options:

-- includeLevel: [number, number], level of headers to be included, defaults to `[2, 3]`.
-- containerClass: string, the class name for the container, defaults to `table-of-contents`.
-- markerPattern: RegExp, the regular expression for the marker to be replaced with TOC, defaults to `/^\[\[toc\]\]/im`.
-- listType: string or Array, labels for all levels of the list, defaults to `"ul"`.
-- containerHeaderHtml: string, an HTML string for container header, defaults to `""`.
-- containerFooterHtml: string, an HTML string for container footer, defaults to `""`.

-We also provide a [global component TOC](../guide/using-vue.md#toc) which allows for more free control by passing props directly to `<TOC>`.

 ### markdown.plugins

 You can install any markdown-it plugins through `markdown.plugins` option.
 It is similar with [using VuePress plugins](../plugin/using-a-plugin.html#using-a-plugin).
 You can either use Babel style or object style.
 The `markdown-it-` prefix is optional and can omit in the list.